Horizon 2020 – AllergyVAX

 Project tasks and objectives

-In the AllergyVAX project we will test rBet v 1 dm for maximum tolerated dose and immunogenicity in allergic patients in a phase I/IIa clinical trial.
-The project will facilitate seamless transition to phase IIb-III clinical development, establishing a basis for product launch with selected partners and advancing other hypoallergens in the pipeline, including product candidates for grass pollen, dog, horse and peanut allergies.
+In the AllergyVAX project we tested DM-101 for maximum tolerated dose and immunogenicity in allergic patients in a First-in-Human clinical study.
+The project aimed to facilitate a seamless transition to further clinical development, establishing a basis for product launch with selected partners and advancing other hypoallergens in the pipeline, including product candidates for grass pollen, dog, horse and peanut allergies.

 - Demonstrating the safety and immunogenicity of rBet v 1 dm in a clinical setting